CISOs and ISOs: Tasks, training, and salary at a glance

 Salary and importance of information security experts

-As mentioned at the outset, InfoSec professionals are in short supply.
-Information security requirements are constantly on the rise: for example, cyberattacks caused 223 billion euro in damages to the German economy last year alone.
-One of the tasks of CISOs and ISOs is to protect their own companies from such attacks, a protection companies are willing to pay a great deal for.
+As we've seen, InfoSec professionals are in short supply at a time when information security requirements are on the rise.
+Cyberattacks caused 223 billion euro in damages to the German economy last year alone.
+One of the tasks of CISOs and ISOs is to protect their companies from attacks like these.
+And it's a protection that companies are willing to pay a great deal for.

 According to surveys by Glassdoor, the average earning potential is...